noelchungman/CrossTest/README.md

 B. Add to New Year Days

-i.
-Navigate to the build.gradle.kts file in the shared directory.
+1. Navigate to the build.gradle.kts file in the shared directory.

 2. Add the following dependency to the commonMain source set dependencies: kotlin {